MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

         "objectId": "1D18D39B4594CFAF60A6C1B2F48164E8",
         "subType": "timezone_system",
         "name": "America New York time",
-        "description": "The state of New York uses the Eastern Time Zone (UTC-05:00) with daylight saving time (UTC-04:00)."
+        "description": "The state of New York uses the Eastern Timezone (UTC-05:00) with daylight saving time (UTC-04:00)."
       },
       "currentOffset": -18000
     },